smohammedishaq1/NFT-Marketplace/README.md

 - step 7: when site open click on metamask icon and it will ask to allow .give permission then metamask will get connected to the site

-- step 8:metamask will get connected and now click on my account profile you will see ..
+- step 8:metamask will get connected and now click on my account profile you will see your profile